Neogoma/stardust-SDK-doc/developer/3_3_provide_device_position.md

 # Provide device intrisics

 Almost there!
-Now that instrisics and camera image are dispatched the only info we're missing is the positon!
+Now that intrinsics and camera images are dispatched the only info we're missing is the position!

 ## Create a class to provide intrisics
 You need to create a class that will implement ```IDeviceLocationProvider```.
-Here is an example of implementation using
+Here is an example of an implementation using the main camera to represent the device.

-There is only one method that will return an ```IntrisicsData``` object

 ```cs